-(b) Cubic Yard Unit of Measure Pay Items
+(a) Cubic Yard Unit of Measure Pay Items

-Documentation of these items will be performed within the SiteManager / Daily Work Reports / Work Items tab / DWR Template.
+Documentation of these items will be performed within the SiteManager / Daily Work Reports / Work Items tab.
 Note: The same template will be used for each method of measurement, but the information required will depend on the option selected.